tusharsadhwani/json5kit/README.md

-# json5-rt
+# json5kit

-A roundtrip parser for JSON5.
+A Parser and CST for JSON5.

 > Currently a work in progress